gbinflames/godot-script-split-view/README.md

 A Godot editor plugin that keeps your code and your game side-by-side.

+## Full Disclosure

+This plugin was 100% vibe coded with OpenAI Codex.

 ## Why?

 I originally created this plugin after being forced into **Single Window Mode** due to scaling issues with Godot's detached editor windows.
 Rather than fight with the editor layout, I realized I actually preferred having my scripts visible alongside the 2D/3D viewport anyway.